Raid on Saint-Paul: Aftermath

 Casualties of the operation were not high on either side.
 British losses in the landing party amounted to 15 killed and 58 wounded, with an additional three missing.
 The naval squadron suffered no known casualties in the engagement, principally because they did not come under heavy fire.
-French losses have not been calculated, but apart from General Des Bruslys were probably a similar figure to the British.
-In contrast, the damage to the morale of the French defenders of Île Bonaparte was severe: the death of Des Bruslys and the failure to properly defend the town undermined their efforts to such a degree that the eventual invasion of the island in 1810 was carried out without significant fighting or loss.
+French losses have not been calculated, but apart from des Bruslys were probably a similar figure to the British.
+In contrast, the damage to the morale of the French defenders of Isle Bonaparte was severe: the death of des Bruslys and the failure to properly defend the port undermined their efforts to such a degree that the eventual invasion of the island in 1810 was carried out without significant fighting.
 This invasion force was similar in size to the raiding party and was once again led by Rowley and Keating.

-Caroline was a "tolerably fine frigate" and her capture was a blow to the French squadron based on Île de France under Hamelin.
+Caroline was a "tolerably fine frigate" and her capture was a blow to the French squadron based on Isle de France under Hamelin.
 The recapture of the East Indiamen was an important success, reducing the impact of French operations in the region during 1809.
-The raid also provided the British forces with vital experience in conducting amphibious landings staged from Rodriguez and gave an indication of the quality of French shore defences and defensive formations throughout the islands, which would have an important effect on future operations, especially the Invasion of Île Bonaparte in 1810.
+The raid also provided the British forces with vital experience in conducting amphibious landings staged from Rodriguez and gave an indication of the quality of French shore defences and defensive formations throughout the islands, which would have an important effect on future operations, especially the successful British invasion of Isle Bonaparte in 1810.

 Lloyd's List (LL) reported on 9 January 1811 that the captured vessels, except for Europe, which had been sent to Bombay, had all arrived at the Cape of Good Hope.